Brent Stockwell

 Brent Roark Stockwell is an American chemical biologist.
 He is a Professor of Biological Sciences and Chemistry at Columbia University.
-In 2012, Stockwell and Scott Dixon coined the term ferroptosis and described several of its key features.
+In 2012, Stockwell and Scott Dixon discovered ferroptosis and described several of its key features.

 Early life and education

 Stockwell was born in Bay Terrace, New York and attended Hunter College High School.
 He received his undergraduate degree in chemistry and economics from Cornell University and his Ph.D. in chemistry at Harvard University.
 While completing his doctorate degree, Stockwell worked in the laboratory of Stuart Schreiber where he spent eighteen months unsuccessfully investigating a molecule that could shut down the protein TGF-beta.
 He eventually used naturally occurring molecules to block the effects of TGF-beta, resulting in the discovery that synthetic molecules were unlikely to be successful drug candidates.
 As a result of his research, Stockwell founded CombinatoRx to develop combinations of FDA-approved drugs to fight disease.

 Following his PhD, Stockwell was appointed as a Whitehead Fellow at the Whitehead Institute, where he worked on synthetic lethal screens and cell death.
 In 2003, he developed the first library of biologically annotated compounds and approved drugs to capture the information underlying cellular mechanisms to give scientists greater and more immediate insight into cell biology mechanisms.
 He also began a campaign to identify compounds that selectively kill engineered tumor cells, identifying and naming the novel compound erastin.